kristabogan/Ulta-Fragrance-ETL-Pipeline/README.md

 ---

-## Future Work

-- Analyze trends over time to observe changes in perfume ratings and popularity.
-- Integrate more data sources for broader perfume trend analysis.
-- Perform sentiment analysis on reviews or predict ratings based on features.

----

 This project provides a full pipeline for scraping, transforming, and analyzing data using AWS services, with a focus on understanding perfume product ratings and popularity on Ulta's website.